void-ness/DealWithIt/README.md

 # Introduction
 ## <b>Deal With It </b> <br>
-An anxiety reducer app - built with an aim to the help upliften your mood and focus on what is important.
+An anxiety reducer app - built with an aim to help uplift your mood and focus on what's important.

 ## Key Features
 1. <b>A random quote</b> -from a vast library to cheer you, on the homepage.